eoinkelly/notes/docker/inspecting-docker.md

 # Inspecting docker with standard tools

+Questions I have

 1. how to get the full size on disk of a docker image (including all ancestor layers)?
+    * `docker image ls` or `docker images` will show full size
+    * `docker image history IMAGE_ID_OR_TAG` or `docker history IMAGE_ID_OR_TAG` will show each layer size if you need it
 1. how to see the memory usage of a docker container
-    * how many processes are involved
+    * Use `docker stats`
+    * Linux Containers rely on control groups which not only track groups of processes, but also expose metrics about CPU, memory, and block I/O usage.
+    * stats shows `PIDS` which is the number of pids **within** the container
+1. what processes run on the host to run a container.
+    * it seems to be that for each running container we have:
+        * 1 x containerd-shim for each container
+        * 1 x docker-proxy process for each port binding to host
+        * 1 x `docker run` command
+1. how does `docker exec` work? if PID 1 is not a shell how do we add more processes?

 ```
 # processes running on rhel7 with docker-latest and no containers running